Prevention of Mother-To-Child Transmission of HIV (PMTCT)

 This page features resources that will help to accelerate treatment for pregnant and breastfeeding women living with HIV, and drive faster, and further progress.

-The processes and criteria to validate EMTCT of HIV and syphilis described in this document were developed to apply across a wide range of epidemiological and programmatic contexts.
-They also seek to ensure that representatives of civil society, including women living with HIV, are involved in the validation effort, and that elimination goals.
+The processes and criteria to validate EMTCT of HIV and/or syphilis described in this WHO global guidance were developed to apply a standard approach across a wide range of epidemiological and programmatic contexts.
+They also seek to ensure that representatives of civil society, including women living with HIV, are involved in the validation effort.
+The "Orange Book" further defines an approach and criteria for countries on the Path to Elimination.